Welcome to Frogmore Plantation

 NOW AVAILABLE the narratives from ex-slaves in Louisiana: CHAINED TO THE LAND.
 To purchase the book, please email email@example.com or phone 318-757-2453.

 Visit Amazon's Lynette Ater Tanner Page

 Contrast a working cotton plantation of the early 1800's with a modern cotton plantation and gin of today.
 Follow the early Natchez planters and their slaves through an evolution from the wilderness to a thriving 1850's cotton plantation, and then beyond the War Between the States to a struggling new way of life.

 Listen to the slave customs, secret music, and their surprising relationships with the master, mistress, and overseer.
 Walk through authentically furnished slave quarters, rare steam gin, and other plantation dependencies.

 Then journey forward to the present as you tour an 1800 acre cotton plantation with a computerized 900 bales-per-day cotton gin.
 Frogmore is the only tour of its kind in the South and receives rave reviews by all attendees.
 We have been selected by Rand McNally as a "Must See Site" in the South/Southeast and by AAA Southern Traveler Magazine as one of the top three favorite attractions in the tri-states of Ark/La/Miss.
 Additionally, Frogmore won the Rural Tourism Award for the State of Louisiana and has been featured in Country Discoveries, AAA Southern Travelers, La.
 Cultural Vistas, Southern Living, along with many other magazines and PBS documentaries.

-We are handicapped accessible and have a golf cart for the disabled.
+Our facilities are accessible to people with limited mobility and we have a golf cart available for persons with disabilities.

-Translations for French and German visitors include professional videos filmed on site of both historical and modern details.
+Translations are available in most languages.
+French, German, and Spanish include professional videos of both historical and modern tours.